GenesisVision/android-client/apiClient/docs/InvestorApi.md

 <a name="v10InvestorGet"></a>
 # **v10InvestorGet**
-> DashboardSummary v10InvestorGet(authorization, assetId, from, to, type, assetType, skip, take, chartCurrency, chartFrom, chartTo, requestsSkip, requestsTake)
+> DashboardSummary v10InvestorGet(authorization, assetId, from, to, type, assetType, skip, take, chartCurrency, from2, to2, balancePoints, programsPoints, requestsSkip, requestsTake)

 Summary dashboard info